 I received acclaim for the CBC produced television movie Giant Mine, a high-profile true story in Yellowknife, depicting the fatal battle between unions and management.
 The disaster SFX movie Killer Bees became a cult hit at Blockbuster and still sells worldwide.
 Directing extensively for Lifetime telling true and fictional stories about women in peril, I am known for getting strong performances while shooting under tight schedules, and work closely with writers to make production-friendly scripts with sharply focused plots.

 I developed my vision in the film program at Simon Fraser University in Vancouver in the early 80s.
 Drawn to themes of revolution and the punk rock rejection of the mainstream, I created gritty narratives using experimental and dramatic elements.
 Living in Berlin, demonstrations, riots, and political upheaval provided endless fodder to make radical films.
 I co-wrote and directed Alternative Squatting and We Just Want to Live Here in London, Amsterdam and Berlin, about the squatting movement and the fight against housing speculation in cities.

 By the late 80s I had written and directed 15 award winning short films including Disposable, They Shoot Pigs Don't They? and A Dream of Naming.
 I became known in the underground scene touring Europe, Canada, and the US.

-But everything changed in 1989, when I wrote and directed the short political rant, Llaw, about the fall of the Berlin Wall, which was a hit at the Berlin Film Festival among others and led to co-writing and directing my first feature for ZDF (German TV).
-Trouble depicted the tumultuous political and music scene in post-wall Berlin, and received best film at numerous festivals.
+Everything changed in 1989 with my short political rant Llaw, about the fall of the Berlin Wall, which was a hit at the Berlin Film Festival and others and led to co-writing and directing my first feature for ZDF (German TV).
+Trouble depicted polarizing politics and the music scene in post-wall Berlin, and received best film at numerous festivals.
 A 1990 retrospective of my shorts, Guns, Girls and Guerrillas followed at the Museum of Modern Art in New York and the Georges Pompidou Center in Paris.